 Compliance with the Fund's policy is reported to the Board on a quarterly basis.

 (ii) Foreign exchange risk (continued)

-The table below summarises the Fund's assets and liabilities, monetary and non monetary, which are denominated in foreign currencies and Australian dollar.
+The table below summarises the Fund's financial assets and financial liabilities, monetary and non-monetary, which are denominated in foreign currencies and Australian dollars.